simsmile123/personal-site-main/src/data/about.md

 - Delayed learning computer science for as long as I could.
 Took my first course during the summer of the COVID-19 pandemic!

 - After AP Computer Science A, I took Artificial Intelligence and Mobile and Web Development.
-Learned that a lot of knowledge transfers between programming languages, but I was disappointed to be in a class consisting of 5 girls and 29 boys.
+I learned that many concepts transfer between programming languages, but I was disappointed to be in a class consisting of 5 girls and 29 boys.
 The next year, I took Computer Vision and Neuroscience Research Lab.

+- Throughout high school, my favorite experiences were being HackTJ's director (in Resume) and the Conrad Challenge (in Project).
+I wonder what my favorite college memories will be!

 <!-- - My journey into tech is unique to me, but there are countless stories of women  -->